UBC-MDS/wordwright/README.md

 - count_keywords(text, keywords):

-Counts the occurrences of specified keywords in the text.
+Count the occurrences of each keyword in the given text.
-text: The text in which to count keywords. keywords: A list of keywords to search for.
+`text`: The text in which to count keywords.
+`keywords`: A list of keywords to search for.

 - count_sentences_and_length(text):